labicom-udesc/labicom-udesc.github.io/index.md

 ## Infraestructure

-The available infraestructure is in update.
+The available infraestructure is under update.

 ## Source Code